 Better yet, the XPS 13 is only getting better for 2020, with a brighter and bigger 13.4-inch InfinityEdge display, an improved edge-to-edge keyboard and a more spacious touchpad.
-Check out our XPS 13 2020 hands-on review for full impressions.
+Check out our XPS 13 2020 review for full impressions.

 2. Apple MacBook Pro (13-inch)

 The top MacBook for most people

 Display: 13.3 inches; 2,560 x 1,600 | CPU: 8th-Generation Intel Core i5-i7 | GPU: Intel Iris Plus Graphics 645-655 | RAM: 8GB-16GB | Storage: 128GB-2TB SSD | Weight: 3.02 pounds

 If you use other Apple devices, it's worth considering a MacBook Pro thanks to how well Apple's products all work together.
 That, however, isn't the only reason you should consider a MacBook Pro.
 The latest-generation MacBook Pro boasts that classic MacBook design you know and love, excellent specs under the hood, and four Thunderbolt 3 ports, which should be enough for most users — though you may need adapters for some things.